 Many parts of a caregiver's job can go un-remarked, which is why the Atlas of Caregiving project documents the wide range of activities caregivers engage in.
 The Atlas' list of various aspects of caregiving may help you think about (and arrange for) care now, and anticipate future needs.
 While everyone's experience is different, it may be also useful to read about them, to see what you have in common.

-Caregiving can be short-term, when recovering from an injury or illness:
+Caregiving isn't always "from now until the end".
+It can be short-term, when recovering from an injury or illness:

 When thinking about what caregivers do, we tend to focus on health concerns and activities of daily living.
 But many people also need help with managing their finances - and that could be a major part of a caregiver's duties.

-Caregiving is universal, as these videos in English, Spanish, Hmong, Khmer, and Somali, made for the Minneapolis Twin Cities region, explain.
+Caregiving is universal, as these videos in several languages, made for the Minneapolis Twin Cities region, explain.

 Here's one video from that series, about keeping track of medications:

 Checklists, tip sheets, and How-Tos are also invaluable.
 Besides these links, you might want to look at the checklists included in the other tabs for this guide.

 Caregiving has its own jargon, with sometimes-confusing terminology.
 AARP's glossary gives useful definitions:

 Be sure to discuss information gathered from these resources with your health care providers to see if it is relevant to your individual situation.
 Health and medical information accessed through these websites is not intended to substitute for or to replace the advice or instruction of a health care professional.